Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/inputs.md

 Until version 1.1 there is a small inconvenience for mod's:

 If multiple mods bind the same button, the button's are internally split into two.
 This is to prevent another mod overwriting a keybinding with its keycode.
-The downside: For the moment, both mod's will trigger if one of the bound keys are pressed.
+The downside: For the moment, both mod's will trigger if one of the bound keys is pressed.